mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 Lexical Typology, Motion Events
 ======
 * Zhukova, M. (2022).Constructions with Verbs of Motion in Russian: Gestural Patterns.
-Poster: 9th Conference of the International Society for Gesture Studies (ISGS 9), IL, USA. x
+Poster: 9th Conference of the International Society for Gesture Studies (ISGS 9), IL, USA.
 * Zhukova, M., Kor Chahine I. (2020).
 Frantsuzskiy Glagol TOMBER i Yego Sinonimy: Sverkhu Vniz i Ne Tol’ko [French verb TOMBER and its synonyms: from top to bottom and other cases].
 Acta Linguistica Petropolitana, XVI (1), Typology of the verbs of falling, Institute for Linguistic Studies, Russian Academy of Sciences, pp.225-247.